MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-A-General-Rules-Practice-Procedure/subjectgroup-ECFR4c0817049df2d90-Reconsideration-Review-Actions-Taken-Commission-Pursuant-Delegated-Authority-Effective-Dates-Finality-Dates-Actions/section-1.106.md

 (n) Without special order of the Commission, the filing of a petition for reconsideration shall not excuse any person from complying with or obeying any decision, order, or requirement of the Commission, or operate in any manner to stay or postpone the enforcement thereof.
 However, upon good cause shown, the Commission will stay the effectiveness of its order or requirement pending a decision on the petition for reconsideration.
 (This paragraph applies only to actions of the Commission en banc.
 For provisions applicable to actions under delegated authority, see § 1.102.)

-(o) Petitions for reconsideration of licensing actions, as well as oppositions and replies thereto, that are filed with respect to the Wireless Radio Services, may be filed electronically via ULS.
+(o) Petitions for reconsideration of licensing actions, as well as oppositions and replies thereto, that are filed with respect to the Wireless Radio Services, must be filed electronically via ULS.

 (p) Petitions for reconsideration of a Commission action that plainly do not warrant consideration by the Commission may be dismissed or denied by the relevant bureau(s) or office(s).
 Examples include, but are not limited to, petitions that: